256 pages | 67 B/W Illus.

 This book explores the organic lives of popular Sufi shrines in contemporary Northwest India.
 It traverses the worldview of shrine spaces, rituals and their complex narratives, and provides an insight into their urban and rural landscapes in the post-Partition (Indian) Punjab.

-This book will be useful to scholars, researchers and those engaged in interdisciplinary work in history, social anthropology, historical sociology, cultural studies, historical geography, religion and art history, besides those interested in Sufism and its shrines in South Asia.
+This book will be useful to scholars, researchers and those engaged in interdisciplinary work in history, social anthropology, historical sociology, cultural studies, historical geography, religion and art history, as well as those interested in Sufism and its shrines in South Asia.

 ‘This richly illustrated and densely argued book offers a historically informed social anthropology of popular Sufi shrines and practices in contemporary Punjab, the history of some of which goes back to medieval period.
 It is a fine contribution to Punjab studies, especially on history and current practices relating to popular forms of Sufism, addressing larger concerns in religious traditions, questions of identity and political contestations using religious symbols.
 In doing so, the author has moved out of the usual comfort zones of armchair academics to ascertain and report on the actual situation on the ground in political contexts fraught with communal tensions.’